sophistikaty/philoticConnection/_posts/2018-11-23-call-your-mother.markdown

 layout: post
 title: "Call Your Mother"
 date: 2018-11-24
-categories: [dc, new hotness, breakfast]
+categories: [dc, new-hotness, breakfast]
 description: delicious bagels in nw dc.
 image: /assets/images/call-your-mother/hero-cym.jpg
 image-sm: /assets/images/call-your-mother/hero-cym.jpg
 ---

+<p>Come for the bagels.
+Stay for the rocking chairs and un-ironic Drake memorabilia/ millennial mermaid theme.</p>
 <h3>cozy carb-noms in upper NW and the most important reminder of your week.</h3>
 <br>
-<p>Walking in felt a little like home.
-Or a pink and teal coffee-and-bagel-loving jew-ish-merman's dream.
-You choose.</p>

-<a href="https://www.callyourmotherdeli.com/">Call Your Mother</a>
+<a href="https://www.callyourmotherdeli.com/" target="_blank">Call Your Mother</a>

 <figure>
   <img src="/assets/images/call-your-mother/cym-breakfast-bagel.jpg" alt="{{post.categories}}"/>
   <figcaption>Yeah, we forgot to take a photo of ours again cos we ate it so fast.
 And yes, it tasted as good as this looks.
-Photo courtesy of @callyourmotherdeli</figcaption>
+Photo courtesy of <a href="https://www.instagram.com/callyourmotherdeli/" target="_blank">@callyourmotherdeli</a></figcaption>
 </figure>
 <figure>
   <img src="/assets/images/call-your-mother/bagels-cym.jpg" alt="{{post.categories}}"/>